orb-lang/helm/doc/md/design/dramatis-personae.md

 singletons, some are not: but there must be some distinctive aspect of the actor which gives it personality\.

 Second is that an actor **acts**, that is, it does things\.
-It doesn't exist to be acted upon, but to take action; and it doesn't exist primarily to make other objects \(see, not a useless word\!\), although many of them do generate considerable objects and other data\.
+It doesn't existonly\) to be acted upon, but to take action; and it doesn't exist primarily to make
+\( other objects \(see, not a useless word\!\), although many of them do generate considerable objects and other data\.

 Actors are generally long\-lived, but as we'll see here, that isn't always true in `helm`\.
 But maybe it should be\!
 I think we'll find that we get more